gardener/landscaper/docs/technical/installation_controller.md

   as usual, and will also finish.
 - **Deployer:** The interrupt annotation on a deploy item has no effect.
 It is the execution controller which interrupts deploy items.

+After an interruption, a new job can be started by adding a reconcile annotation at the root installation.

 ### Delete Without Uninstall